kidpaul94/IK-MPC/README.md

 ## Acknowledgment

-Thanks for [Tyler Toner](https://www.linkedin.com/in/twtoner/) to share the [codes base](https://github.com/twtoner/manipulator-mpc) with us.
+Thanks for [Tyler Toner](https://www.linkedin.com/in/twtoner/) to share the [code base](https://github.com/twtoner/manipulator-mpc) with us.

 ## Table of Contents